If I ask you why blogs fail? Your answers will include many reasons, challenges, obstacles, and excuses, right?

 That’s a terrible stat if you ask me, and there is no doubt why blogs fail.

 Suppose you don’t want to be among the 70% or 80% inactive blogs.
-Then, for the ones that get less than 1,000 visits a month, you have to do more than what you’re currently doing.
+Then, for the ones that get less than 1,000 visits a month, you have to do more than what you currently do.

-You have to step up your game.
-Do something better, and grow your blog’s value significantly.
-But, if you continue doing what you’re currently doing, you will always get the same result.
+But, if you continue doing what you currently do, you will always get the same result.

 Here are the eight reasons blog fails and how to fix them… let’s dive in together.